 Seafood is an excellent source of niacin.
 The availability of seafood in abundance makes it one of the most easily accessible sources of this vitamin.
-Skip-Jack tuna, swordfish, king mackerel, sturgeon, sockeye salmon, and yellow fin tuna are some of the varieties of seafood which contain valuable amounts of niacin.
+Skip-Jack tuna, swordfish, king mackerel, sturgeon, sockeye salmon, and yellowfin tuna are some of the varieties of seafood which contain valuable amounts of niacin.
 Canned anchovies top the list with maximum units of niacin per 100g.

 We are all aware of the fact that meats are excellent sources of protein.
-In addition to this, certain meats like beef, chicken, duck, turkey etc are also one of the richest sources of niacin.
+In addition to this, certain meats like beef, chicken, duck, turkey, etc. are also one of the richest sources of niacin.

 Eggs are another very rich source of niacin.
 The fact that it is liked by people of all age groups makes it a staple food which is found in most households.

-4. Dairy products:
+4. Dairy Products

 Legumes like peas, peanuts, sunflower seeds, kidney beans, lentils and lima beans have a reasonably good amount of niacin in them.
-Peanut butter, which is one among a child’s favourite foods, is also a good source of niacin.
+Peanut butter, which is one among a child’s favorite foods, is also a good source of niacin.